 Additional Checks: Depending on the nature of the goods, additional checks may be required, such as verifying compliance with health, safety, or environmental regulations.

-Release Goods: Once the documentation review and inspections are successfully completed, and any additional checks are passed, the goods are cleared by customs and can be released for delivery to their final destination.
+Release of Goods: Once the documentation review and inspections are successfully completed, and any additional checks are passed, the goods are cleared by customs and can be released for delivery to their final destination.

 Post-Clearance Procedures: